jonoxman/shooti-bot/README.md

 ## How To Use

-1. Install Stable Diffusion Webui found here https://github.com/AUTOMATIC1111/stable-diffusion-webui
+1. Install Stable Diffusion Webui found here https://github.com/AUTOMATIC1111/stable-diffusion-webui.
+Set up the web ui, downloading whatever model you want to use and placing it into the models folder in the SDW directory.
 2. Edit the .env.example file by filling in each key.
 Save it as .env (change the extension)
 ### Notes on .env file
 - Leave OUT_OF_IMAGES_MESSAGE blank (still include the key) if you want the bot to do nothing when the cache is empty.